 The AMBAG Metropolitan Transportation Improvement Program (MTIP) is the four-year financially constrained short range transportation programing document for the tri-county Monterey Bay Region, updated every two years for the four years ahead.
-Staff processed seven amendments to include new projects or update project scope and/or funding in FY 2018-2019.
+Staff processed all together eleven amendments to include new projects or update project scope and/or funding in FY 2019-2020.
 AMBAG updated the program, in coordination and cooperation with FHWA, FTA, Caltrans, RTPAs, transit agencies and other interested stakeholders in the region.
 The FFY 2018-2019 to FFY 2021-2022 MTIP was finalized and adopted by the AMBAG Board of Directors on September 26, 2018.